Top 10 Things to do in New Zealand

 Itinerary idea: Green Kiwi

 2. Get your adrenaline pumping on a jet boat ride

-Queenstown is known as New Zealand’s thrill-seeking capital, but if throwing yourself off a bridge attached to a bungy cord, or out of a plane on a skydive isn’t your idea of fun, head to nearby Wanaka.
-From there you can take a thrilling jet boat ride on the Matukituki River for your adrenaline fix, while being enthralled by the amazing landscapes in Mt Aspiring National Park.
+Queenstown is known as New Zealand’s thrill-seeking capital, but if throwing yourself off a bridge attached to a bungee cord, or out of a plane on a skydive isn’t your idea of fun, head to nearby Wanaka.
+From there you can take a thrilling jet boat ride on the Matukituki River for your adrenaline fix while being enthralled by the amazing landscapes in Mt Aspiring National Park.
 Alternatively, combine a guided walk through beech forests with a helicopter trip onto the glaciers.

 3. Sip locally produced wines and indulge in gourmet food